 What we have a Legitimate Interest to do

 We believe that Canine Partners supporters are connected to our mission and want to know how they can continue to help us to achieve our charitable aims.
 Unless you tell us not to, we think you are content for us to process (keep and use) your personal information for the following lengths of time.
-As of May 2018, we promise not to keep your personal information for longer than we specify below.
-This is not the length of time that we will continue to contact you – this could be a shorter period of time (see below for an explanation on our personalised approach to communications).
+As of May 2018, we promise not to keep your personal information for longer than necessary.

-- ii) Demonstrated an interest in Canine Partners via an enquiry
+- vi) Demonstrated an interest in Canine Partners via an enquiry

-Supporters demonstrate their support in a number of ways and so could be in either of the above categories.
+Supporters demonstrate their support in a number of ways and so could be in more than one, or even all, of the above categories.
 We will review and refresh these categories and the timescales on a rolling basis to ensure that as times and needs change we continue to do the very best by our supporters.